AdobeDocs/journey-optimizer.fr-FR/help/using/configuration/primary-email-addresses.md

    ![](assets/primary-address-save.png)

-   Le champ d&#39;exécution est mis à jour et sera désormais utilisé comme adresse Principale.
+   Le champ d&#39;exécution est mis à jour et sera désormais utilisé comme adresse principale.

 <!--1.
 You can also select an additional field to use as secondary email address.
 This allows you to determine which field to use if the primary field is empty for a profile. -->